-- The views of external auditors, reported to the Governance Committee, including the Audit Planning report, the Annual Audit Letter, the Audit Results Report, and the Auditor's Annual Report. - The Chief Internal Auditors 'Annual Report and Opinion' for 2022-23 was that...[to follow]. - The Internal Audit Charter and delivery of the annual Internal Audit plan. - The work of the Chief Executive, Executive Directors and Service Directors who have responsibility for the development and maintenance of the control and governance environment. - The completion of 'AGS Self-Assessment Statements' that cover the key processes and systems that comprise the council's governance arrangements and are intended to identify any areas where improvement or further development is required.
+- The views of external auditors, reported to the Governance Committee, including the Audit Planning report, the Annual Audit Letter, the Audit Results Report, and the Auditor's Annual Report. - The Chief Internal Auditors 'Annual Report and Opinion' for 2022-23 was that, in summary, the significant financial pressures which have escalated during 2022-23 along with an increased emerging strain on the internal control framework have resulted in an opinion level of 'limited assurance' being attributed.
+The previous years assessment of 'reasonable assurance' was provided following two years of sustained improvement and no indications of systemic failings.
+It was previously noted that there were examples across the council where further work was required to enhance the control environment, this requirement has grown following structural changes, changes in key staff and organisational transformational changes.
+This position is likely to deteriorate further over the course of 2023-24 and audit work will remain flexible to align to the council's risk exposure. - The Internal Audit Charter and delivery of the annual Internal Audit plan. - The work of the Chief Executive, Executive Directors and Service Directors who have responsibility for the development and maintenance of the control and governance environment. - The completion of 'AGS Self-Assessment Statements' that cover the key processes and systems that comprise the council's governance arrangements and are intended to identify any areas where improvement or further development is required.
 The self-assessments are completed by Heads of Service for their service areas to ensure that the most representative and comprehensive oversight is obtained.
 The returns are then reviewed and signed off by the relevant Executive Director. - Completion of an 'Assurance Framework' document which reflects the key components of the council's overall governance and internal control environment.
 This document, based on CIPFA/SOLACE guidance, records the key controls in place, and sources of assurance, and identifies any significant gaps or weaknesses in key controls. - The independent views of regulatory inspection agencies such as Ofsted and the Care Quality Commission and including any external reviews that the council may choose to commission such as the exercise undertaken by the Centre for Governance and Scrutiny or CIPFA. - The annual Risk Management report that is presented to the Governance Committee. - The work of the Governance Committee in relation to the discharge of its responsibility to lead on all aspects of corporate governance.